supercurio/xdr-tuner/README.md

 This will create a custom profile based on your system-generated one for your display, and apply it immediately.

+### Re-apply current custom profile
+`./xdr-tuner.py --re-apply`

+Useful after changing display preset in Display Preferences.

+### Enable auto-load of profile at start for your user
+`./xdr-tuner.py --auto-apply`

+Creates a LaunchAgents plist file to automatically load the custom profile set currently after user login.
+It will call XDR Tuner from its current directory.

+Use `./xdr-tuner.py --remove-auto-apply` command to disable auto-apply.

 ### Customize config and apply automatically
 `./xdr-tuner.py --loop`